Aastha-Arora/climate-analysis-sqlalchemy/README.md

  #### Additional Analysis

  **Temperature Analysis I**

-Analyzed if there was a meaningful difference between the temperature in June and December.
+Analyzed if there was a meaningful difference between the temperatures in June compared to December.
 An independent t-test (unpaired test) was used to compare the means of two independent groups.

+Null Hypothesis: There is no significant difference between the mean temperatures in June and December.

+Alternate Hypothesis: Mean Temperature is June is significantly different from the mean temperature in December.

 Assuming a 5% significance level, the Null Hypothesis was rejected as pvalue < 0.05

  **Temperature Analysis II**